 Implanting an electrical device, the newest of the three techniques, prompts weight loss by interrupting nerve signals between the stomach and the brain.

 What it is: Gastric banding is a type of restrictive weight loss surgery.

 How it works: The surgeon uses an inflatable band to squeeze the stomach into two sections: a smaller upper pouch and a larger lower section.
-The two sections are still connected by a very small channel, which slows down the emptying of the upper pouch.
-Most people can only eat a 1/2 to 1 cup of food before feeling too full or sick.
+The two sections remain connected by a very small channel, which slows down the emptying of the upper pouch.
+Most people can only eat a half-cup to 1 cup of food before feeling too full or sick.
 The food also needs to be soft or well-chewed.

 Pros: This operation is simpler to do and safer than gastric bypass and other operations.
 You get a smaller scar, recovery is usually faster, and you can have surgery to remove the band.